 There were two parts to Carnaval: the first part which started that day, and ended (theoretically) at 6, and the second installment which starts up Sunday morning, bright and early at 8 a.m., just one block away from my front door.

-A fella at the corner of 18th and Castro saw what I was carrying and said confidingly, “I changed my FB profile to a picture of the celebration in Dublin.”
-He spoke of the rainbow that appeared over Dublin.
+A fella at the corner of 18th and Castro saw what I was carrying and said confidingly, “I changed my FB profile to a picture of the celebration in Ireland.”
+He spoke of the rainbow that appeared that day over Dublin.
 “It was divinely ordained!” he said.
 Everyone who noticed my flag expressed happiness that the Irish had returned to their freewheeling, pre-Christian, same-sex-loving Celtic ways, showing their true colors: not just green and orange, but blue, violet, fuchsia and red, too.
 It was a good day after all.
 I’d actually gotten more sleep the night before, breaking the cycle of torture my hormone-starved brain was subjecting me to.
 I felt certain that I’d sleep well later that night.

 I walked home.
 It was peaceful in the house; my husband was hunched over his computer and my mother-in-law was watching television in our guestroom.
 I decided to continue binge watching 30 Rock on Netflix and did so for about an hour before I heard the unmistakable sound of a car stereo, straining at the limits of its capacity to deliver sound.
 The thudding bass notes, bouncing off my windows, brought me bolt upright.
 It was 10 p.m.

 I looked outside.
-Two men, one car, a lot of beer and one car stereo: this could be my unlucky night.
-They were parked in the crosswalk, in front of the large multi-unit apartment building at 992 Florida Street.
+Two men, one car, a lot of beer and a car stereo: this could be my unlucky night.
+They were parked in the crosswalk in front of the large multi-unit apartment building at 992 Florida Street.
 A stocky man wearing red sweat pants and a younger guy with a bald head were play-fighting outside the car.
 Beer bottles lay at their feet.
 The reverb from the cranked-up bass was bouncing off my bedroom window which was vibrating ever so softly in response, as was my body: it felt as if an animal had lodged itself inside my chest and was trying to punch its way out.
 There would be no sleep that night if these guys stayed put.
 I’m going to die, I thought.

 A teenager walked out of the apartment building, carrying a bike.
 He hailed the man in the red pants, who reached inside the car and turned the music down slightly.
 They conferred briefly.
 The music was still blanketing the aural atmosphere with a song that mostly used the word “suck” to get its point across.
 I couldn’t hear anything until the Man in the Red Pants began to testify, loudly, with force and vigor.
 “Nigga,” he bellowed, “Let me tell you something; I used to LIVE here.
 I had all my homies, all up and down this street, nigga!”
-He had a tale to tell, a great, strong, bull-like chest and a wild Hemingway-esque manner to him and he told his story in the manner of the returned hero: names, dates, all events, great and small.
+He had a tale to tell, a bull-like chest and a wild Hemingway-esque manner to him and he told his story in the manner of the returned hero: names, dates, all events, great and small.
 He recounted all of these as he told the listener The Histories of Florida Street.

 The guy with the bike gestured to the apartment building, and said something I couldn’t hear.
 (It was sold last July and is now advertising an two-bedroom apartment for the 3,495.00.)
 “Fuck that shit,” roared the man enthusiastically.
 “Man, these niggas don’t know nothin’ about this place!
 You see that fucking place?
 That was Jefferson Market, homs!”
 He gestured across the street to Local Cellar, now a high-end “bottle shop” and the former location of Jefferson Market.